jimmytutron/sorting-hat/README.md

 https://nodejs.org/en/download/
 ```

 Then either clone or download this repo.
-Alternatively you can view the deployed version on heroku [here](https://still-scrubland-73712.herokuapp.com/)

 ### Installation :file_folder:
 Inside your terminal or command prompt, navigate to the location of the cloned repo.
 Install the necessary dependencies by running -